AWS locations configuration

 Instance specifications

-As Gatling load tests tend to be CPU bound, we recommend using instances of the “Compute Optimized” family.
+• As Gatling load tests tend to be CPU bound, we recommend using instances from the “Compute Optimized” family.

 Permissions